clayne/hacktical-c/malloc2/README.md

 };
 ```

 Slabs are ordered by available memory, descending.
 Finding a slab means moving down the list until we reach a slab that can't fit the allocation and returning the previous slab.
-Allocation with sizes that exceed the slab size skip the search.
+Allocation sizes that exceed the specified slab size always return new custom sized slabs.

 ```C
 struct slab *get_slab(struct hc_slab_alloc *a, const size_t size) {